Nirmala (sect): Philosophy and practices

 Compared to the Udasis, the Nirmalas have shared a closer relationship the mainstream Khalsa Sikhs.
 Many prominent Nirmala sants preached mainstream Sikhism in Punjab, and Nirmala akharas have played an important role in training Sikhs.
 But after the Akali movement, the Khalsa attempts to create a Sikh identity completely distinct from Hindus made the Khalsa-Nirmala relationship fragile.
+The Nirmalas also believe in the ten Sikh gurus and the Guru Granth Sahib like mainstream Sikhs.
+However, they differ from mainstream Sikhs as they do not usually under-go the Pahul to become Khalsa.
+Furthermore, they are usually celibates and they place more importance on studying scriptures and philosophy.
+They are more influenced by the Vedantic school of philosophy.